-The short answer is that Salesforce Commerce Cloud does both B2C and B2B.
+The short answer is that Salesforce Commerce Cloud does both B2C and B2B– but they are effectively separate projects, united by a common name.
 But doesn’t that sound rather anticlimactic?
 So if you’re not in too much of a hurry and want to learn the intricacies of Salesforce Commerce Cloud, let me attempt to tackle the question again with a bit of discretion.

 I’ll set the scene: The tumbleweed rolls down the dirt path and strikes barbed wire.
 Inside the fenced-off land is an apple orchard, which is run by a hardworking farmer.
 That time of the year has come, and the apples are ripe for the picking.
 But how is she going to get this juicy fruit to market?

 There are two possible business paths: take all those apples to the local market and sell small batches at a time to a steady stream of customers; alternatively, team up with a large outlet that can buy in bulk those apples at regular fixed times, and then sell them to customers.